jakcpto/promjet-stats/README.md

 This data is taken by IRIS, builds a cube and outputs it to DeepSee or DSW.

-Then we plan to transfer this information to Atscale, and from it to PowerBI and Tableau.
+Next step we plan to transfer this information via Atscale next to PowerBI and Tableau.